-Sources: 2012-2016 ACS 5-Year Estimates, Rennie Center Condition of Education, Opportunity Nation
+Sources: 2012-2016 ACS 5-Year Estimates, Rennie Center Condition of Education, Opportunity Nation and social studies programs were particularly mentioned for their inclusiveness and for helping students after school.
+Youth also feel that the SHS staff have supported students' voice and organizing in speaking out against gun violence and other critical issues.
+Young people in the youth forum also emphasized the importance of preserving small businesses for their character and unique value they provide to the neighborhoods.
+They appreciate the farmers markets and school and community gardens.
 Regarding the school system specifically, community members are interested in seeing more emphasis on learning through play and projects for elementary schoolage children, as well as more time for physical movement and breaks.
 For tweens and middle schoolers, there is an interest in putting more emphasis on personal growth and social-emotional support as well as more academic efforts.
 This theme evolved for the older students as SL2030 respondents, in particular, cited an interest in more flexible approaches to learning in high school and assistance in learning "real life" skills.
 In addition, participants wondered about methods to improve access to information and meetings.
 In particular, there might need to be additional resources or support for helping recent immigrants to not only stay informed but to participate meaningfully in the community.

 The youth forum highlighted additional challenges students face at the high school related to the needs of low income students, immigrant students and students of color and adequate access to information on postsecondary options and guidance.
 They felt that more guidance personnel arenecessary, along with more teachers and counselors of color who could better understand students' day-to-day experience.
 Another challenge identified in our outreach to youth was concerns about racial equity in the school system.
 Specifically, teenagers discussed how teachers are responsible for recommending what level of class a student takes and wondered if fewer students of color were ending up in advanced placement or honors classes than their white peers.
 Furthermore, students of color are more likely to drop out of school.
 SPS has already put a variety of resources into monitoring attendance - low attendance can be an early indicator for a student dropping out - but additional work will be needed to address the disproportionate numbers.
 The achievement gap is a challenge that nearly every school district in America faces.
 There are no easy answers, but Somerville must remain committed to addressing racial and ethnic inequity in our schools.